MooersLab/pymolsnips/README.md

 M-x p-ins RET ob-ipython RET
 ```

-You may need to modify your .emacs or .emacs.d/init.el file by adding the following lines:
+You may need to modify your .emacs.d/init.el file by adding the following lines.
+(Alternately, you can add these lines to a elisp code block in a config.org file.):

 ```emacs
 ;; Org-mode related settigs